From time to time, I receive emails from writers, asking me to critique attached poems or short stories.

 This free site is for writers of all skill levels.
 Members exchange detailed critiques.
 Reciprocity is a must.

-8 Responses to “Where to Get a Writing Critique”
+9 thoughts on “Where to Get a Writing Critique”

 As an editor, previous clients have asked me for what amounts to a free critique.
 In those cases, I’ve pointed them to Scribophile (last on your list).
 I’ve gotten useful critiques on my own writing there.
 Sometimes one really isn’t ready to pay for more, not when they are just exercising their writing muscles.

 I do offer professional critiques now, and people who really want to take their ideas further have used that service and been grateful for the feedback; they’ve been happy to pay for an editor’s thoughts on writing projects they consider important.

 Spot-on post. 🙂

 I was making lunch when this sentence started floating around in my head!
 Haha.